 So while I was thriving as a football player for the Terps, I was also thriving as an artist.

-Andrew McCutchen recently wrote a piece about baseball in the inner city and how travel teams and equipment are becoming so expensive that disadvantaged kids can’t afford to participate.
+Andrew McCutchen about baseball in the inner city and how travel teams and equipment are becoming so expensive that disadvantaged kids can’t afford to participate.
 They can’t pursue that dream of being a baseball player.
 And what dies along with that dream is an avenue out of the inner city to a better life.

 In many ways, it’s the same with art, only it’s not because it’s too expensive.
 It’s because it’s not available to them at all, because there aren’t enough kids interested in art to support the programs.
 So the few who are interested have no way to follow that passion.
 The dream dies before it’s even given a chance to flourish.

-Studies show that high school students who earn multiple arts credits are five times more likely to graduate than students earning few or no arts credits.
+Studies show that high school students who earn multiple arts credits than students earning few or no arts credits.
 Just like anything in life, it’s all about the opportunity.
 In order to reach the heights we want to reach, we need that opportunity, and if that opportunity doesn’t present itself, we’re not able to blossom.
 It’s pretty unfortunate that kids have to live like that — where they can’t follow their dreams and their hearts and do what they feel they want to do.

 Football has given me a lot.
 It was my ticket out of the inner city, and now it gives me a platform to give kids facing similar challenges that same ticket out by way of art.

 When I get in front of these kids and they see that I’m an artist, they’re exposed to the world of art and they can share that passion.
 It won’t be all about that music video they saw with the chains and cars and money and whatever.
 I can be that role model.
 When they think of what dreams they want to chase, they’ll think of that moment when I was in front of them and inspired them, and opened their mind to the world of art.
 And maybe they’ll aspire to that dream.

 They just need that opportunity.